• Skip to main content

 You can even use leftovers to make our 4-ingredient potato soup!

-🥢 How do I serve mashed potatoes?
+🥢 What to serve with mashed potatoes?

 These vegan mashed potatoes are fantastic served with fresh chopped chives on top.
 They're also perfectly served with vegan mushrooms gravy on top or even sautéd mushrooms in vegan butter, fresh parsley, and minced garlic.
 These herbs' stuffed mushrooms go great with these vegan mashed potatoes.